creuserr/rotation/README.md

 > [!WARNING]
 > This documentation is under construction.
 Please refer to `/v1/` for the stable version.

-> [!NOTE]
-> Due to personal reasons, `rotation` will be put on hold.
-> For more information, please read the [Project Qualify](https://github.com/creuserr/creblog/blob/main/project-qualify.md#may-6-2024) blog.

 # rotation
 `rotation` is a diverse user-agent generator library written in javascript.